ClancyMeade/CSC482-FinalGroupProject/README.md

 - To run this project:
     - Download required packages
     - Download the embeddings
-    - Then do any of testing, training, or visualization with the dashboard
+    - Then train, test, or run the dashboard
     - NOTE: Training is not required, the pre-trained models are stored in the models directory and will be loaded automatically

 ## Packages: